Tauranga and Western Bay consents exceed $1 billion for third year

 A $19m consent was issued for the groundworks of the Farmers redevelopment, as well as $13m for extra units at Pacific Coast Village.

-A consent worth $5.7m was issued for a Quest hotel on Devonport Rd, $4.9m was issued to convert the Old Post Office on Harrington St into a boutique hotel and restaurant - as well as $3.8m for the next stage of the Zespri head office development.
+A consent worth $5.7m was issued for a Quest hotel on Devonport Rd, $4.9m was issued to convert the Old Post Office on Harrington St into a boutique hotel and restaurant, and $3.8m for the next stage of the Zespri head office development.

-City and business leaders say there is no sign of the construction industry slowing down, with millions of dollars worth of future developments under way or planned in the CBD alone.
+City and business leaders say there is no sign of the construction industry slowing down.
+There are millions of dollars worth of future developments under way or planned in the CBD alone.

-Annie Hill, Priority One's project manager, expected the value and number of building consents to ramp up from late January following a quiet December due to the Christmas break.
+Priority One project manager Annie Hill expected the value and number of building consents to ramp up from late January after a quiet December because of the Christmas break.

 Hill said there was $350 million in private and public sector investment planned in Tauranga's city centre alone in the next few years.